Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/basics/object-spawning.md

 ![image](images/non-pooled-friendly-prefab.png)

-The issues you might run into with the above prefab hierarchy is that everything is on a single `GameObject`, and as such if you wanted to disable the `MeshRenderer` and the `NetworkObjectLabel`, [one of our classes in the Netcode for GameObjects test project](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/f0631414e5a5358a5ac7811d43273b1a82a60ca9/testproject/Assets/Scripts/NetworkObjectLabel.cs#L4), you would need to get those component types before disabling them (i.e. during `Start` or `OnNetworkSpawn` or get them when `OnNetworkDespawn` is invoked).
+The issues you might run into with the above prefab hierarchy is that everything is on a single `GameObject`, and as such if you wanted to disable the `MeshRenderer` and the `NetworkObjectLabel`, [one of our classes in the Netcode for GameObjects test project](https://github.com/Unity-Technologies/com.unity.netcode.gameobjects/blob/f0631414e5a5358a5ac7811d43273b1a82a60ca9/testproject/Assets/Scripts/NetworkObjectLabel.cs#L4), you would need to get those component types before disabling them (that is, during `Start` or `OnNetworkSpawn` or get them when `OnNetworkDespawn` is invoked).

 To reduce this level of complexity, a more "pooled dynamic spawning" friendly prefab heirarchy might look like this: